 Male Fragility and Abusive Relationships: The Psychological Underpinnings

-One of the things I love about being a content creator for a news aggregator, is all the topic ideas I get from the comments men make there.
-They never fail to show their male fragility, and the abusive behavior that stems from it, on full display, in all it’s crippled glory.
+Male fragility and abusive relationships go hand in hand, and if you’ve ever found yourself tiptoeing around a grown man’s wounded ego, you already know exactly how dangerous that combo can be.
+One of the things I love about being a content creator for a news aggregating app is all the topic ideas I get from the comments these clueless men make that are clearly out of left field.
+They never fail to show their fragile ego, and the abusive behavior that stems from it, on full display, in all it’s crippled glory.

-Since I write relationship articles, mostly for women, and from a woman’s point of view, I get a lot of heat, and some downright nasty comments from the men over there.
+Since I write relationship articles, mostly for women, and from a woman’s point of view, I get a lot of heat, and some downright nasty comments, giving me a hefty dose of the psychology of abusive men .
 I know I’m not the only one, because I see the same thing on other relationship articles, as well.
+This prompted me to study how male fragility fuels abuse.

-Sometimes the truth hurts, I get that, but a lot of men act like my article was written just to attack them personally.
-It’s truly bizzare to watch it unfold….and sometimes a bit funny, but always a little nauseating.
+Sometimes the truth hurts, I get that, but a lot of men act like my articles were written to attack them personally.
+It’s truly bizzare to watch it unfold…. sometimes a bit funny – always nauseating.

-Emotional maturity isn’t their strong point, which I find rather interesting, as this platform’s main audience are Boomers and Gen -X, so, like me, these men have made a few trips around the sun, and it’s been decades since they were teenagers.
+Emotional maturity isn’t their strong point, which I find rather interesting, as this platform’s main audience are Boomers and Gen-X, so, like me, these men have made a few trips around the sun, and it’s been decades since they were teenagers.
+A big part of the psychology of abusive men won’t allow for self-reflection and emotional growth.

 Obviously, emotional maturity doesn’t necessarily correlate with age.